Troubleshooting

 5. Preview the bounded remediation:

-just honey-runner-workdir-remediate honey-am-2 acuity-middleware
+just honey-runner-workdir-remediate honey-am-2 scheduling-bridge

 6. Apply the bounded remediation:

-just honey-runner-workdir-remediate honey-am-2 acuity-middleware --apply
+just honey-runner-workdir-remediate honey-am-2 scheduling-bridge --apply

 Use --mode unlock --apply when you need to restore owner write bits before inspection or escalation.
 Or use: